 7200 Riverside Drive, Richmond, VA 23225

-Like Reedy Creek, Pony Pasture Rapids is part of the James River Park System and is a natural park within the city limits of Richmond.
+Pony Pasture Rapids is part of the James River Park System and is a natural park within the city limits of Richmond.
 The waters at Pony Pasture Rapids are excellent for wading, depending on the river level, and there is plenty to clean up along the shoreline and the many trails throughout the park.
-There are always extra projects to do at Pony Pasture Rapids during the river cleanup, including mulching, painting and clipping along trails and roadways.
 It’s an excellent place for paddlers in kayaks and canoes to float the river between Huguenot Flatwater and Pony Pasture Rapids.
 There are plenty of small islands that can always use some sprucing up.

 Goochland County